 Furthermore, even if the trust is not taxable as a corporation, the treatment of notes as equity interests in a partnership could have adverse tax consequences to noteholders.
 For example, income from classes of notes to tax-exempt entities (including pension funds) might be "unrelated business taxable income," individual U.S. Holders might be subject to limitations on their ability to deduct their share of trust expenses, and U.S. Holders would be required to report income from the trust for each of their own taxable years in which the taxable year of the trust ends.
-In addition, a U.S. Holder that is a cash basis taxpayer would be required to report income with respect to the trust when it accrues, rather than under the cash method of accounting.
+In addition, a U.S. Holder that is a cash basis taxpayer would be required to report income start than under the cash method of accounting.